-The Office of Developmental Programs (ODP), through the Bureau of State Operated Facilities, operates four Intermediate Care Facilities for Individuals with Intellectual Disabilities.
+The Office of Developmental Programs (ODP), through the Bureau of State-Operated Facilities, operates two Intermediate Care Facilities for individuals with intellectual disabilities.

-The Bureau of State-Operated Facilities provides oversight and directs the policy, program planning and management of the State Centers.
-Each state center is inspected by the Pennsylvania Department of Health, licensed by the Department of Human Services and operates under regulations from the federal Centers for Medicare and Medicaid Services (CMS).
+The Bureau of State-Operated Facilities provides oversight and directs the policy, program planning, and management of the State Centers.
+Each state center is inspected by the Pennsylvania Department of Health (DHS), is licensed by the DHS, and operates under regulations from the federal Centers for Medicare and Medicaid Services (CMS).

 Our mission is to improve the quality of life for Pennsylvania's individuals and families.
 We promote opportunities for independence through services and supports while demonstrating accountability for taxpayer resources.